Billionaire Profile

 Director, Hanjin Investment & Securities

-Became director at Hanjin Investment & Securities.
+Served as a director at Hanjin Investment & Securities, which later became Meritz Securities.

 2005